theonize/Currier/Gloss/Jonah/Jonah 1.md

 # Jonah 1

+Jonah means dove, as in the offering; we get the idea that Jonah is a "good guy", cultural speaking.

 Fleeing God's presence
 - Adam & Eve his from the presence
 - Cain left the presence [Gen 4]()